daduranka/ECE-6710-Vending-Machine/README.md

     5. Dispensing change after food has been released.

 It is assumed that the vending machine this controller will work with has 4 rows with 5 options on each row making a possible 20 selections.
 Each selection will have two identifiers a row identifier (A, B, C, D) and a column identifier (1, 2, 3, 4, 5) with each row having a different set price.

+Physical Considerations:

+The end tape out design is meant to fit on a _ x _ space and has a limit of _ pins.

+Researching some commerical models showed that a clock signal of 100-300 MHz is common so my design will try to copy that speed.

+With push buttons in play, debouncing will need to occurr.
+This can be done by ____.